DLR-TS/adore_if_ros_msg/README.md

 ### Build Artifacts

 To consume this module you must:
+1. Build the project with make
-1. Install the module with one of the provided methods
+2. Install or source the module with one of the provided methods
-2. Add adore_if_ros_msg to your CMakeLists.txt with find_package and catkin_package
+3. Add adore_if_ros_msg to your CMakeLists.txt with find_package and catkin_package

 Once build via make this project offers the multiple options for consuming/installing the module via the **adore_if_ros_msg/build** directory.